-You can get tested for sexually transmitted infections at your local sexual health clinic and at some GP surgeries.
+You can get tested for STIs at your local sexual health clinic and at some GP surgeries.

 What will happen at my appointment?

-The doctor or nurse will ask you some questions about your sex life.
-Although it might seem embarrassing it's important to be honest, as your answers may affect the advice you're given.
+The doctor or nurse will ask you some questions about your sexual activities.
+Although it might seem embarrassing, they see lots of people every day in similar situations, and it's important to be honest, as your answers will help the nurse or doctor give you the right advice and/or treatment.

 How are STI tests taken?